 Q: When should an MRI of the brain be obtained?

-- To confirm the suspected diagnosis of MS
+- to confirm the suspected diagnosis of MS

-- To exclude alternative diagnoses
+- to evaluate for alternative diagnoses

 Q: In which circumstances should a follow-up MRI scan be obtained?